jcur-curtis123/week5DS5010/README.md

 This prompt assisted me with clarifying the goal of the output, and the basis of the driver.py

-To further eloborate on how this prompt assisted me:
+To further elaborate on how this prompt assisted me:

 We need to partition the dataset in order to achieve the relative "best" attribute and we do this by calculating each partition's gini and impurity calculations